AmirBGitHub/fatigue-gait-classification/README.md

 # fatigue-gait-classification

+# Guideline

+download the package and run Read_and_Classify_CrossValSubj.m file.

 This repository contains the data and code for reproducing the results from:

 Amir Baghdadi, Fadel M. Megahed, Ehsan T. Esfahani & Lora A. Cavuoto (2018) A machine learning approach to detect changes in gait parameters following a fatiguing occupational task, Ergonomics, 61:8, 1116-1129, DOI: 10.1080/00140139.2018.1442936